awsdocs/amazon-connect-admin-guide/doc_source/setup-queued-callback.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/transfer-to-callback-queue-tab.png)

    The following properties are available:
-   + **Initial delay**: Specify how much time has to pass between a callback contact being initiated in the contact flow, and the customer is put in queue for the next available agent\.
+   + **Initial delay**: Specify how much time has to pass between a callback contact being initiated in the flow, and the customer is put in queue for the next available agent\.
 In the previous example, the time is 99 seconds\.
    + **Maximum number of retries**: If this is set to 2, then Amazon Connect tries to call back the customer a maximum of three times: the initial callback, and two retries\.

      A retry only happens if it rings but there's no answer\.
 If the callback goes to voicemail, it's considered connected and Amazon Connect does not retry again\.